 Camping-Lake Mead’s campgrounds offer restrooms, running water, dump stations, grills, picnic tables and shade.
 RV’s, trailers and tents are welcome.
 Campgrounds are located at Boulder Beach, Callville Bay, and Echo Bay.
 There are different fees for single site, group camp sites, and the RV campgrounds so be sure to plan in advance if reservations are needed.

-Please note that for securtiy reasons, launching from Hoover Dam requires a special permit.
+Please note that for security reasons, launching from Hoover Dam requires a special permit.
 More information about that can be found here.
 There are lots of hidden coves and trails to explore around the lake and on the river below.
 Paddlecraft are not subject to a launch fee, however the vehicle fee to enter Lake Mead National Recreation Area is $20 for a 1- to 7-day pass or $40 for a yearly pass.

 Fishing– This is a very popular activity out at the lake.
-Popular fish include rainbow trout, catfish, sunfish, largemouth bass, striped bass, smallmouth bass and crappie.
+Popular fish include rainbow trout, catfish, sunfish, large mouth bass, striped bass, small mouth bass and crappie.
 Please keep in mind that the park lies within two states and each has their own specific fishing regulations.
 The lake is open to 24-hour fishing year round, and a license is not required for those fishing that are 12 and under.

 Check the link for detailed trail information, temperature warnings and information, as well as animals you should keep an eye out for.
 Also, help protect the desert and the plants by cleaning up your trash, treading lightly wherever you explore, and taking only memories of the park when you leave.
 Leave No Trace.

 Marinas– We often take our kids out to one of the marinas with some bread crumbs or a bag of popcorn to feed the birds and fish.
 The kid love it and it’s a new adventure for them each time we go.
 Lake Mead offers a number of marinas to explore, launch and dock your boat.
 They are operated independently and all offer different amenities.

 Picnicking-There are shaded picnic areas located throughout the park.
 Picnics are also allowed on beaches, but you may want to bring your own shade.
 Please be sure to clean up any trash and take it with you.

 Swimming– There are no designated swim beaches at Lake Mead and therefore are no lifeguards on duty, so visitors must swim at your own risk.
 If you visit in the warmer months, it’s almost a must to dip in.
 Authorities strongly suggest wearing life jackets even along the shoreline and offer loaner jackets to use for the day.

 I hope you enjoyed our list, but feel free to add your own Lake Mead experiences below in the comments.
 Don’t forget to subscribe with your email to receive more of Vegas Living on the Cheap.
+For even more cheap fun, “like” us on Facebook and follow us on Twitter.
 Check out our other great cheap event posts: